-IntraPC C2C-Link Configuration Hardware Setup
+IntraPC C2C-Link configuration

 This configuration requires one accessory cable such as the 3303 C2C-Link Ribbon Cable or a custom-made C2C-Link cable for each PC.

 Insert a C2C-Link female connector of the C2C-Link cable into the C2C-Link pin header connector of each participating Coaxlink cards.